rarebreed/mercury/README.md

 ## Why websockets?

 Well, for starters, that's how cockpit (the browser [SPA][-spa]) talks to cockpit (the server, cockpit-ws).
-All the messaging going back and forth is being done as websockets.
+All the [messaging going back and forth][-cp-proto] is being done as websockets.
 Therefore, it's not a bad thing to learn about them.

 Secondly, websockets, unlike REST, are bidirectional.
 This enables websockets to do things that traditional http can't (though [Server Sent Events][-SSE] can touch on).
 Websockets are really nice when you want real-time data to be pushed